Northern Ireland electricity and gas

 Cons: Only provides electricity.
 Customers of other firms rate their provider as much better value for money

 Power NI fuel mix

 Power NI in the news

-Power NI has announced an electricity price increase of 5.6% from 1 October.
-This will add £24 per year to a typical household’s bill.
+Power NI increased electricity prices by 5.6%, adding £24 per year to a typical household’s bill.
 It says ‘increases in the costs of producing electricity’ are behind the rise.

 Power NI is subject to price-control regulation, meaning that there is a limit on how much profit the company can make.
-The control protects customers from big price increases since competition in the market is still quite new.
+The control protects customers from big price increases, since competition in the market is still quite new.
 If the company makes more profit than it is allowed, it must pass this back to customers through lower charges.